DragonflyTelescope/SEW/README.md

 catalog = sew.run(path_to_fits_file, DETECT_THRESH=3, MAG_ZEROPOINT=27)
 ```

-By default, a small number of parameters are returned in the catalog:
+By default, a small number of measurement parameters are returned in the catalog:

 ```
     X_IMAGE